thoni56/c-xrefactory/doc/c-xrefactory.md

 use.

-## Projects
+### Projects

 C-xrefactory is project based, you will need to create and maintain description of your projects.
-Particularity of C-xrefactory projects is possibility of autodetection.
+C-xrefactory projects can be autodetected.
 C-xrefactory detects the 'active project' from the path of currently edited file.
 Each project contains list of 'autodetection directories' specifying when the project should be triggered 'active'.
 Only one project at the time can be active.
 In consequence 'autodetection directories' have to be distinct for all projects.
 Information about the selected 'active project' is displayed after each browsing action in the bottom information line of the editor.

 > **NOTE** — Project autodetection directories are (in general) not the
 > same as directories containing project files.
 Project files can contain